The Isoperimetric Profile of a Noncompact Riemannian Manifold for Small Volumes: Introduction

 \subsection{Acknowledgements}

-I would to thank my former Ph.D. advisor Pierre Pansu for actracting my attention on the matter in which this paper is involved, his comments, suggestions and encouragements helped to shape this article.
-I am also indebted to Frank Morgan and Manuel Ritor\'e for their useful comments and remarks.
+I would to thank my former Ph.D. advisor Pierre Pansu for attracting my attention to the subject of this paper, and for his comments, suggestions and encouragement which helped shape this article.
+I am also indebted to Frank Morgan, Manuel Ritor\'e, and Efstratios Vernadakis for their useful comments and remarks.
 Finally, I would like to express my gratitude to Renata Grimaldi for numerous mathematical discussions.